Rapptz/discord.py/docs/guide/intro.rst

 Virtual Environments
 ~~~~~~~~~~~~~~~~~~~~~

+Global Python environments get cluttered with dependencies very easily - virtual environments can help separate your projects into clean, organized folders.
 Virtual environment (or "venv") is a concept introduced by Python 3.3 used to help separate project dependencies from the global Python installation, thereby not polluting
 other projects using the same Python version.
 They also allow you to install libraries that you may not have permission to install globally.